richardwang1236/TravelCrew/README.md

 ### Anti-Hallucination Safeguards
 Three layers of protection ensure report accuracy:
-1. **POI Verification** — the Recommendation agent strips any LLM-fabricated POIs not present in the real API data pool
+1. **POI Verification** — the Recommendation node strips any LLM-fabricated POIs not present in the real API data pool
 2. **Price Backfill** — the Synthesizer enforces pre-computed prices from API data; no invented costs
 3. **Data-Source Constraints** — the LLM prompt restricts output to only facts present in the provided data